 Whatever you choose, keep in mind that a very dry wine would also slice via the fat of the cheese.
 Don’t stress about the quality of the wine when it comes to cooking fondue.
 It’s not important.

 Keep the good one for consumption and add a cheaper one to your fondue.
 Now, let’s throw a glance at some of the best wines for fondue you need to consider in the future.

 This company has been making wines for two decades.
 It uses fruit from the greatest growing places on the planet and releases high-quality and well-accepted wines.
 The best part?
 They’re cheap.

 Meaning, anyone can get their hands on their wine.
 They’re created in the Italian style.
 What I love most is their mineral-driven flavors of lemon and green tea.
 They’re acidic, so they’re perfect for fondue.

 Dry, refreshing, and crisp, their wine works well with seafood or cheese.
 Meaning, you can also consume their wines.
 However, they’re also a great choice for cooking fondue and similar cheese meals.

 This pale gold and dry wine is made in Chile in the Colchagua Valley.
 This wine company has high-quality grapes on 597 acres and delivers a wide selection of wines for everyone’s taste.

-The Sauvignon Blanc is the perfect wine for fondue.
+The Sauvignon Blanc is the perfect wine for this signature food from Swiss cuisine.
 It’s well-balanced with a mineral and clean finish.
 Its acidity is high and great for stabilizing a fondue and slicing through the cheese.